FreshLeaf8865/chingu-fcc-speedrun-challenge/README.md

 ## Details

-Fork this repository and add your code for each project to the appropriate folder in your repository as you complete each project.

 You may work in pairs for phase 1 and you and your pair may share the same repository for phase 1.
 For phase 2, each participant should create a new repository to contain their personal Portfolio SPA.

 ### The goal (Phase 1)